 Hargreaves Lansdown Contact and Customer Service

-As expected from a firm of its size, Hargreaves Lansdown offers excellent customer support.
+As expected from a firm of its size, Hargreaves Lansdown offers customer support.
 You can contact Hargreaves Lansdown via phone and email from Monday – Friday: 8 am – 5 pm.
 Its FAQ section is also wide-ranging and very informative.
 On the negative side, Our Hargreaves Lansdown review found that the share dealing support team is not available 24/7, and there’s no live chat support.

 Hargreaves Lansdown contact number: 0117 980 9800